verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 scala> vc.sql("select count(*) from database_name.table_name").show(false)
 ```

-The return value of `VerdictSparkHiveContext#sql()` is a Spark's Dataset class; thus, any methods that work on Spark's Dataset work on Verdict's answer seamlessly.
+The return value of `VerdictSpar2Context#sql()` is a Spark's Dataset class; thus, any methods that work on Spark's Dataset work on Verdict's answer seamlessly.

-#### PySpark
+#### PySpark 1.6

 You can start `pyspark` shell with Verdict as follows.